malikmayank/gridlabd-aws-install/README.md

-# gridlabd-aws-install
+#gridlabd-aws-install

-GridLab-D installation script on Amazon Linux
+##GridLab-D installation script on Amazon Linux

+###Licensing Information:

+###Author and Contributor List:
+Mayank Malik
+David Chassin

+###File List:

+###Support Notes:
-This installation scripts has been tested for GridLab-D release 'slac-aws-1.0' and Amazon Linux AMI 2017.09.1
+These installation scripts has been tested for GridLab-D release 'slac-aws-1.0' and Amazon Linux AMI 2017.09.1

+Scripts are not actively maintained to support newer versions of GridLab-D, Amazon Linux, and/or other prerequisite software.

-Installation Steps:
+###Installation Steps:
 1. Launch a new EC2 instance with Amazon Linux AMI https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/LaunchingAndUsingInstances.html
 2. Open an SSH client